 The project will remove the roundabout, widen the four vehicle approaches to the intersection and provide a four way signalised intersection with full pedestrian provisions.
 The project also includes the construction of a second southbound lane on Mirrabei Drive from Paul Coe Crescent to Gundaroo Drive.
 This lane provides the additional capacity that is required during the morning peak for vehicles turning right onto Gundaroo Drive.

-Construction is expected to be completed in the third quarter of 2018.
+Construction is expected to be completed in the fourth quarter of 2018.

 There will be reduced speed limits within the work zones to provide a safe working environment during construction.